-Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Marine Strategy Framework Directive (2008/56/EC), as amended The aim of the European Union's ambitious Marine Strategy Framework Directive is to protect more effectively the marine environment across Europe. manage the relevant contaminants and/or any other damage factors in order to limit or to prevent further environmental damage and adverse effects on human health or further impairment of services and the necessary remedial measures, in accordance with Article 7.
+Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Marine Strategy Framework Directive (2008/56/EC), as amended manage the relevant contaminants and/or any other damage factors in order to limit or to prevent further environmental damage and adverse effects on human health or further impairment of services and the necessary remedial measures, in accordance with Article 7.
 The operator shall bear the costs for the preventive and remedial actions taken pursuant to this Directive.
 The competent authority shall be entitled to initiate cost recovery proceedings against the operator.
 The operator may be required to provide financial security guarantees to ensure their responsibilities under the directive are met.
 The Environmental Liability Directive has been amended through a number of Directives that are not of significant relevance to the SEA for the Guidelines.
-Implementation of the Environmental Liability Directive is contributed towards by a Multi-Annual Work Programme (MAWP) 'Making the Environmental Liability Directive more fit for purpose' that is updated annually to changing developments, growing knowledge and new needs.
-The Directive provides various requirements, including: Completion of an initial assessment of Irish marine waters; Establishment of establish environmental targets and indicators; Establishment of a monitoring programme; Establishment of a monitoring programme; Implementation of the Directive is contributed towards by a set of detailed criteria and methodological standards that were revised in 2017 leading to a Commission Decision on "laying down criteria and methodological standards on good environmental status of marine waters and specifications and standardised methods for monitoring and assessment, and repealing Decision 2010/477/EU".
-Annex III "Indicative lists of characteristics, pressures and impacts" of the Directive was Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
-European Convention on the Protection of the Archaeological Heritage (Valletta 1992) The aim of this (revised) Convention is to protect the archaeological heritage as a source of the European collective memory and as an instrument for historical and scientific study. amended in 2017.
+Implementation of the Environmental Liability Directive more fit for purpose' that is updated annually to changing developments, growing knowledge and new needs.
+The Directive provides various requirements, including: Completion of an initial assessment of Irish marine waters; Establishment of a programme of measures; and Implementation of the programme of measures and monitoring programme; Establishment of a monitoring and assessment, and repealing Decision 2010/477/EU".
+Annex III "Indicative lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts" of the Directive lists of characteristics, pressures and impacts Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+European Convention on the Protection of the Archaeological Heritage (Valletta 1992) The aim of this (revised) Convention is to protect the archaeological heritage as a source of the European collective memory and as an instrument for historical and scientific study.
 The Valletta Convention makes the conservation and enhancement of the archaeological heritage one of the goals of urban and regional planning policies.
 The Convention sets guidelines for the funding of excavation and research work and publication of research findings.
 It also deals with public access, in particular to archaeological sites, and educational actions to be undertaken to develop public awareness of the value of the archaeological heritage.
 It also constitutes an institutional framework for pan-European co-operation on the archaeological heritage, entailing a systematic exchange of experience and experts among the various States.
 Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.